percona/pmm-doc/docs/how-to/extend-metrics.md

 ![!image](../_images/node-exporter.textfile-collector.1.png)

-Exporter parse all files in that directories matching the glob *.prom using a simple text-based [exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format).
+The exporter parses all files in these directories that match the filename wildcard expression `*.prom` using a simple text-based [exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format).
-Metrics are stored on PMM Server-side with additional labels related to this Node.
+Metrics are stored on the PMM Server-side with additional labels related to this Node.

 ## Examples of shell commands for custom metrics